Wishing Trial Judge Happy Birthday on Facebook Not an Ex Parte Communication

 Here’s a first in judicial writing: an appellate judge writes an opinion in an offbeat fiction-style based on a tune from Guys and Dolls, can’t get the other judges to go along with his approach, so decides to attach his creative opinion to the court’s per curiam opinion together with a lengthy preface explaining his unique approach to written adjudication.

-Confused?
-Let’s back up.
-In 2003, Funny Cide won both the Kentucky Derby and the Preakness.
-After the Preakness, the Miami Herald published an article implying that the jockey cheated by using some kind of illegal battery-powered device during the race.
+After the Kentucky Derby, the Miami Herald published an article implying that the jockey cheated by using some kind of illegal battery-powered device during the race.
 The Herald later admitted it made an error and retracted the story.
-Meanwhile, Funny Cide placed third in the Belmont, missing out on becoming only the twelfth horse in history to win the Triple Crown.
+Meanwhile, Funny Cide placed third at the Belmont, missing out on becoming only the twelfth horse in history to win the Triple Crown.

 In a lawsuit for injurious falsehood against the Herald, Funny Cide’s owners claimed the article caused substantial damage, including the chance to win the Belmont because “the article caused the jockey to over-ride the horse in the Preakness in an attempt to vindicate himself.”